HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

     This wrapper allows these regions or chromosomes to be skipped without editing your bam file or altering alignment strategies.

-- Reference genome normalization

-    Including a reference genome in your ChIP samples, for example mixing reference Drosophila chromatin with human chromatin, allows one to normalize the pull-down efficiency and compensate for increased or decreased affinity.
-This wrapper includes genome-wide normalization factors on a per sample basis.

 - Chromosome-specific normalization

     ChIP targets on transfected vectors can have different enrichment levels compared to